-We were recently made aware of a concern about lead being present in a small solder spot at the bottom of our BottleRocket water bottles.
+In February 2017 we were made aware of a concern about lead being present in a small solder spot at the bottom of our BottleRocket water bottles.
 Our initial response was to review test results and conduct further governmental compliance testing with a certified laboratory.
-We want to share with you that we have received our additional test results and they show that OUR WATER BOTTLES PASS THE TESTS FOR SAFETY.
+We want to share with you that our test results show that OUR WATER BOTTLES PASS THE TESTS FOR SAFETY.
 To see the report results please click here for Capsule, and here for Booster.

 However, we hold ourselves to the highest standards we can achieve in regards to the safety for our products, and we know our customers do too.
 We decided to go beyond the requirements of the regulatory testing and specifically test the solder dot ourselves, and it does appear that lead solder was used in production, despite our specifications requiring no lead to be used in our products.
-As you might imagine, we are extremely disappointed by this news.
-So now we are working nonstop to develop better solutions.
+As you might imagine, we were extremely disappointed by this news.

-For customers who currently own bottles, we have designed a permanent encapsulating seal that will completely cover and seal off the solder spot.
+For customers who currently own bottles purchased before April 19, 2017, we have designed a permanent encapsulating seal that will completely cover and seal off the solder spot.
 For those customers with 11oz Capsule bottles, this will serve as an extra layer of protection to be used in conjunction with the plastic base you already have that clicks and firmly locks onto the bottom and covers the entire metal bottom.
 For those of you who own the 18oz Booster bottle, which is designed for older kids and adults, this seal will sit in the recessed area at the bottom of the bottle and completely cover the solder spot.

 If you would like us to mail you these encapsulating seals that will make your current bottle even safer, please fill out this form so that we have your current mailing address and we will ship that right out to you: https://planetbox.com/bottle-spot-register

 We understand you may have additional question, and we would like to provide helpful answers: